raj-patra/Chat-bot/README.md

 There are two codes in the Repository-

-One runs in the Python console, taking prompts from the user and providing with witty replies based on its brain.
+	"chat_bot_cmd.py" runs in the Python console, taking prompts from the user and providing with witty replies based on its brain.

-The other is a GUI made with Tkinter for python, an easy to use interface which gives a chat room experience.
+	"chat_room.py" is a GUI made with Tkinter for python, an easy to use interface which gives a chat room experience.

-Pre-requisite packages:
+Pre-requisite packages: aiml, tkinter

-aiml

-tkinter